candy-lang/candy/language.md

 Candy programs can panic, causing them to crash.
 Contrary to crashes in other programming languages, it's always programmatically clear which part of the code is at fault.

-For example, in Rust, if a function panics you have to look at its documentation to understand if the panic is your fault or not:
+For example, in Rust, if a function panics, you have to look at its documentation to understand if the panic is your fault or not:
 The panic of `None.unwrap()` is not `unwrap`'s fault, while a panicking call to `my_complicated_algorithm(input)` may well be the fault of the algorithm itself.

 In Candy, code panics if a `needs` is not satisfied.